 The latest NZIER Consensus Forecasts show a substantial upward revision to growth forecasts over the coming year.
 The consensus is clearly for a ‘V’ shaped economy recovery in New Zealand.

-Today the New Zealand Institute of Economic Research Incorporated (NZIER) has released its inaugural Summer Reading List for the Prime Minister.
+Today the New Zealand Institute of Economic Research Incorporated (NZIER) has released its 2020 Summer Reading List for the Prime Minister.

 “NZIER supports New Zealanders reading, taking time to think long thoughts, and discussing them.
 Summer is good for that” said NZIER’s Chief Executive Laurence Kubiak.

-The list was prepared as part of the NZIER Public Good programme, which carries out economic research and thinking aimed at promoting a better understanding of New Zealand’s important economic challenges.
+The list was prepared as part of the NZIER Public Good programme, which undertakes economic research and thinking aimed at promoting a better understanding of New Zealand’s important economic challenges.

 Read more here.

 Unprecedented stimulus supports a V-shaped recovery for the New Zealand economy - NZIER Quarterly Predictions, December 2020